China at the FIFA Women's World Cup: 2019 World Cup

 In the Qualification for the World Cup in France, for which the Asian women were again given five starting positions, the China PR qualified by reaching the semi-finals of the Asian Championship 2018, which took place in April 2018 in Jordan.
 With three wins against Thailand, the Philippines and hosts Jordan, China PR reached the semi-finals, where they lost against Japan.
 They then won the game for third place against Thailand.

 At the World Cup in France, the China PR met in the group stage with Germany, Spain and World Cup newcomer South Africa.
 In the game against Germany, the German playmaker Dzsenifer Marozsán suffered a toe break and dropped out for the rest of the group matches.
 Giulia Gwinn scored the only goal of the game in the second half, giving Germany a 1–0 win.
-The Chinese team then won 1–0 against South Africa with a goal from Li Ying.
+The China team then won 1–0 against South Africa with a goal from Li Ying.
 For the final game of the group stages against Spain, both teams only needed a draw to qualify.
 Both teams adopted a low-risk strategy and after a scoreless 90 minutes they reached knockout stages.
-In the round of 16, the Chinese 0–2 against Italy.
+In the round of 16, the China team 0–2 against Italy.